bbauska/ibm-intermediate-web-dev/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center">
   <img src="./assets/images/image434.png"
-  alt=""
-  style="width:500px;"/>
+  alt="Popular website monitoring metrics: Time to title, Time to start render, Time to interact." style="width:500px;"/>
 </p>

-Time to title is the time that a website's title takes to appear in a browser.
+Time to Title is the time that a website's title takes to appear in a browser.
 Time to Start Render is the time the content takes to begin loading, even if it doesn\'t fully load after an individual makes a request.
 Time to Interact measures the time taken before users are able to click links, type in text fields, scroll, or interact with a website in other ways.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center">
   <img src="./assets/images/image435.png"
-  alt=""
-  style="width:500px;"/>
+  alt="Popular website monitoring metrics: DNS lookup speed, Bounce rate, and Requests per second." style="width:500px;"/>
 </p>